Sukhjinder Singh Randhawa

-Sukhjinder Singh Randhawa (born 1 February 1959) is an Indian politician who was the Deputy Chief Minister of Punjab.
-He is also a member of Indian National Congress and Member of Punjab Legislative Assembly (MLA) and represents Dera Baba Nanak.
+Sukhjinder Singh Randhawa (born 1 February 1959) is an Indian politician and former Deputy Chief Minister of Punjab.
+He is currently serving as a member of the Lok Sabha, the lower house of Indian parliament.
+He is a member of the Indian National Congress and has served as a member of Punjab Legislative Assembly (MLA) representing Dera Baba Nanak.

 Early life

-Sukhjinder Singh was born on 1 February 1959 at Dharowali village, tehsil Dera Baba Nanak in Gurdaspur district in a Sikh Jatt family.
+Sukhjinder Singh was born on 1 February 1959 at Dharowali village, tehsil Dera Baba Nanak in Gurdaspur district.
 His father's name was Santokh Singh who served as Punjab congress chief twice and was one of the most senior congressmen of his time.
 Sukhjinder completed his Matric education from Government school Chandigarh in 1975.